niklak/dom_query/README.md

 }
 println!("{:-<50}", "");

-//since `th` contains text "Paradigms" without sibling tags, we can use `:has-text` pseudo class let influenced_by_selection = doc.select(r#"table tr:has-text("Influenced by") + tr td  ul > li > a"#);
+//since `th` contains text "Influenced by" without sibling tags, we can use `:has-text` pseudo class let influenced_by_selection = doc.select(r#"table tr:has-text("Influenced by") + tr td  ul > li > a"#);

 println!("Rust influenced by:");